huangdylan08/dbdesign-p1/README.md

 Description of the Domain Object to Domain Object Relationship: We have a 0...1 to 1 relationship between our two Domain Objects, characters and weapons.
 This means that every character has to wield a weapon, while a weapon does not necessarily have to be wielded by a character and can just sit in your inventory. <br/>
 Description of the Portable Enumeration(s): We have two enumerations, WeaponType and Element.
 WeaponType's enumerations are Bow, Polearm, Sword, Claymore, and Catalyst, and is used in both domain objects to define what weapons a character can use and what type a weapon is.
 Element's enumerations are Pyro, Cryo, Electro, Anemo, Geo, and Hydro, which define the elemental type of a character. <br/>
 Description of the User Interface Requirements: <br/>

+Problem Statement: We are modeling a role playing game named Genshin Impact.
+In the game, players collect and level up characters and weapons.
+The objective of the game is to create strong characters.
+However, there is no easy way to compare various characters and weapons to other characters and weapons. <br/>
+Solution Statement: Our solution tracks a player's owned characters and weapons and their respective stats.
+By gathering all of the information into a single database, a player can quickly query the database about their characters and weapons in order to easily compare them to determine which is the strongest. <br/>
+User: A typical user of our solution would be a Genshin Impact player.
+Because the objective of the game is become as strong as possible, our solution for easily comparing characters and weapons would be helpful to both beginners and professionals. <br/>
+Domain Objects: The first domain object that we are modeling are Characters.
+The Character Data Models contain an id, name, level, rarity, base attack, base health, weapon type, and their element.
+The Characters represents characters owned by the user.
+The second domain object that we are modeling are Weapons.
+The Weapon Data Models contain an id, weapon name, weapon type, level, refinement level, rarity, base attack, ability name, and ability description.
+There is a 0...1 to 1 relationship between Characters and Weapons as each character must use a weapon but not all weapons must be used. <br/>